PFLeget/gastrometry/README.md

     gastrogp config_file.yaml --interp_only

     # drink coffee, probably eat a meal and sleep
+    # to gather outputs for plotting purpose
+    gastrogp config_file.yaml --write_output_only

     # to run only on a single exposure